sergi2596/pytorch-siamfc/README.md

 python3 bin/create_lmdb.py --data-dir /path/to/synthetic/dataset --output-dir /path/to/synthetic/dataset.lmdb --num-threads 12

 ```

+## Training the network

+Use `train_siamfc.sh` to train the network form scratch using the selected dataset.
+All training parameters are defined in `/siamfc/config.py`.
+The script will create a directory called `training_exp/NAME_OF_DATASET/timestamp/` to save the result of the experiment, including:
+- A copy of python and shell files used in the experiment.
+- A `models/` directory to save the network state_dict at every epoch
+- A `tensorboard/` directory to supervise the training process using TensorboadX

+**NOTE: when working with SLURM, just execute `SBATCH train_siamfc.sh`**

 ## References
 [1] Bertinetto, Luca and Valmadre, Jack and Henriques, Joo F and Vedaldi, Andrea and Torr, Philip H S Fully-Convolutional Siamese Networks for Object Tracking In ECCV 2016 workshops